 The mint roots will develop within 4 to 6 weeks on average.

-When is the best time to propagate mint?
+When to propagate mint?

 It is also possible to propagate mint in late summer, in August or September.